Jor2611/rbac/README.md

 # Role-Based Access Control (RBAC)

-This repository is a custom implementiion of Role-Based Access Control (RBAC) system using JSON Web Tokens ([JWT](https://jwt.io/)) and the [Nest.js](https://github.com/nestjs/nest) framework.
-In addition, covered the Continuous Integration/Continuous Deployment (CI/CD) process using GitHub, AWS CodeBuild and AWS Elastic Beanstalk.
+This repository is a custom implemention of Role-Based Access Control (RBAC) system using JSON Web Tokens ([JWT](https://jwt.io/)) and the [Nest.js](https://github.com/nestjs/nest) framework.
+In addition, covered with Continuous Integration/Continuous Deployment (CI/CD) process using GitHub, AWS CodeBuild and AWS Elastic Beanstalk.
 RBAC is a method of restricting access to system resources based on the roles assigned to individual users.
-This method is widely used because of its flexibility and ease of management.
+Widely used method because of its flexibility and ease of management.

 ### Prerequisites